 The seven selected designer and brand pairs are:

 Each designer and brand pair will create unique installations in 400 square feet of exhibit space in locations across the show floor.
 Each ILI will take attendees through an experiential journey using unique applications and installations of lighting products, brought to life by each exhibitor/designer pair’s original designs.
-A panel of judges from IALD will assess all seven installations for conceptual clarity, collaborative presentation and thematic execution on the opening day of the Trade Show, May 23, and one winning manufacturer and design team will be named as “Best Overall”.
+A panel of judges from IALD will assess all seven installations for conceptual clarity, collaborative presentation and thematic execution on the opening day of the Trade Show, May 23.
+Presentations start at 3:30 pm.
+One winning manufacturer and design team will be named as “Best Overall”.

 Lighting Education That Drives Sustainable, Responsible Design